NielsRogge/Transformers-Tutorials/LiLT/README.md

 Please always use an OCR engine that can recognize segments, and use the same bounding boxes for all words that make up a segment.
 This will greatly improve performance.

-See this threads for more info:
+See these threads for more info:
 * https://github.com/jpWang/LiLT/issues/28.
 * https://github.com/microsoft/unilm/issues/838